Usability Improvements to Agency Locator Map

 Houston Food Bank (HFB) is the largest food bank in the country.
 The Agency Locator Map pinpoints all of HFB's partners so Houstonians, HFB Hotline Operators, and other users can discover partner locations that is near a point of interest.

-This map had been a point of contention for a few months.
-As the feature list grew, the interface of this WP widget became more complicated.
-First I reviewed the map's existing functionality with the developer, we discussed possible solutions to improve the UX in relation to development effort.
+First I reviewed the map's existing functionality with the developer, we discussed possible solutions to improve the UX in relation to the map's limitation.

 Over a brief call with the Director of IT and their internal project managers, I asked for user-insights to help guide the design recommendations.
-The developer and I floated the idea introducing a search filter that enabled users to sort locations by day-of-the-week, similar to GoogleMaps at the time, during this call.
-We knew it would require a change to the map feed and could add additional hours to the request.
+The developer and I floated the idea introducing a search filter that enabled users to sort locations by day-of-the-week, similar to GoogleMaps at the time.

 Responding to the impacts of the pandemic, HFB asked us to work alongside another vendor to implement a new feed and update map UI to show more information about Partner locations to communicate how each site was responding to COVID-19 (e.g., car-side pickup, etc ).

-Over a virtual meeting with the client and the new vendor, we discussed the new feed structure and working list of new attributes to consider.
-I worked in two short sprints to create high-fidelity mockups and interactive, responsive prototypes.
+Over a virtual meeting with the client and the new vendor, we discussed the new feed structure and reviewed the working list of new attributes.
+I worked in two 1-week sprints to create high-fidelity interactive prototypes at desktop and mobile breakpoints.